 This led to one of the best compliments I ever received from the man:

 My brother’s finicky nature was the primary concern of my dad’s life, but he was also concerned with the fact that my brother didn’t pay as much attention to his meal as my dad felt was necessary.
 My brother would pause to think about things while he ate.
 He would talk during a meal.
 He even looked at the television set while eating.
 This was anathema to our dad.
-When food was on the table, the individual was to eat it without distraction, and by doing so they were paying homage to all that went into the preparation of the food one had before them.
+When food was on the table, the individual was to eat it without distraction, and by doing so, they were paying homage to all that went into the preparation of the food one had before them.
 An individual seated at my father’s table was to eat with time constraints similar to those of a prison inmate’s, or in a manner of a soldier appreciating the nutrients contained in C-rations, that the soldier knew was just enough to get them through the day.
-It said something about an individual, if they ate like they didn’t know where their next meal was coming from at my dad’s table.
+It said something about an individual, if they ate as if they didn’t know where their next meal was coming from at my dad’s table.
 It said that they appreciated those that came before them that gave up their lives to provide us this opportunity to eat.

 Taste mattered to my dad.
 He enjoyed a well-prepared, flavorful meal as much as the next guy, but anyone could eat a meal that tasted delicious.
 What separated one man from another, in my dad’s worldview, was what he did to a meal that was less than flavorful.
 In his internal, sliding scale of characterization, eating a foul tasting, poorly prepared meal was a tribute to those ancestors that could afford little more than a meal of pork and beans on buttered bread.
 The pièce de résistance of his personal campaign to honor those that came before him arrived in the form of a sandwich.
-A bare bones, flavorless sandwich.
+A sandwich that was otherwise flavorless and bare bones.
 This sandwich contained one slice of the cheapest slice of bologna he could find in the store, between two slices of the most flavorless bread that market forces had not defeated to the point of oblivion yet.
 There was no mustard, or mayonnaise, on this sandwich, for condiments were a luxury that his ancestors knew nothing of “when times were hard”.
 He wasn’t the type to suggest that eating in this manner put hair on one’s chest, but that was the thrust of his philosophical approach to food and eating.